 - The similarly-powered mutant Hazmat.

-- In the Nu52, this, alongside tremendous superstrength and his power of evolution / adaptation, is a death zone around him, drawing away life, and essentially creating a desert wasteland.
+- In the New 52, Doomsday, alongside tremendous superstrength and his power of evolution / adaptation, has a death zone around him, drawing away life, and essentially creating a desert wasteland.

 - The Squadron Supreme limited series has Foxfire, a villain who can induce things to rot by touching them.
 Then in the remake, Supreme Power, the character Nuke is reimagined as a man who constantly gives off massive quantities of deadly radiation.